cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group: ristretto255 {{!RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}
   - Cofactor (`h`): 1
+  - Order: 2^252 + 27742317777372353535851937790883648493 (see {{RISTRETTO}})
+  - Identity: As defined in {{RISTRETTO}}.
+  - RandomScalar: Implemented by generating a random 32-byte string and invoking DeserializeScalar on the result.
+  - RandomNonZeroScalar: Implemented by generating a random 32-byte string that is not equal to the all-zero string and invoking DeserializeScalar on the result.
   - SerializeElement: Implemented using the 'Encode' function from {{!RISTRETTO}}.
   - DeserializeElement: Implemented using the 'Decode' function from {{!RISTRETTO}}.
   - SerializeScalar: Implemented by outputting the little-endian 32-byte encoding of